grimsteel/go-blog/posts/intro-to-go.md

 The title block is defined with `Home` inside, and the main block is defined with the post listing.

-Finally, we need to modify our template rendering function:
+Finally, we need to modify our template rendering function[^web]:

 ```go
 t, err := template.ParseFiles(